s20240039/MIT653_T125_Group1/LiteratureReview.md

 #### Research Paper #2 - [Link 2](https://ieeexplore.ieee.org/document/10561386)
     #2 - The Role of Machine Learning Algorithms in Smart Grid Cybersecurity.
+    Theme: The paper discusses on how machine learning (ML) algorithms enhances smart grid cybersecurity, especially in the context of the growing number of cyberattacks that target these systems.
+    Key findings:
+    Performance of Algorithms: The study found that the Random Forest and Extreme Tree models are highly effective in detecting cyber threats.
+Importance of Machine Learning: The research emphasizes that machine learning models are crucial for addressing complex     cyber threats in the energy sector and these models are more effective than the traditional security measure.
+Methodology:
+The paper rigorously evaluated the performance of various machine learning algorithms, including Bagging tree, Random Forest, Adaboost, and Extreme Tree.
+The evaluation was based on metrics such as accuracy, precision, recall, and F1 score.
+The study also involved analyzing network traffic, user behavior, and system logs to detect abnormalities that could indicate cyber threats.
+Research Gap:
+This research indicates that further investigation is needed to inprove the effectiveness of cybersecurity solution in energy sector.

 #### Research Paper #3 - [Link 3](https://ieeexplore.ieee.org/document/10849233)
     #3 - Prediction of False Data Injection Attacks in Smart Grid using AdaBoost, Deep Learning, and KNN